-Church and Community Group Resources
+Faith and Community Group Resources

 Marriage Week is a great time for investing in marriage and the central part it plays in building strong communities.

-Churches have long recognised the need to invest in marriages.
+Faith groups have long recognised the need to invest in marriages.
 Both of couples in congregations and those in the wider communities that the local church exists within.
 Investing in marriages strengthens the individuals, the relationships and the community.
 It helps prevents potential heart-ache, distress and long term damage for both the adults and children involved.

 Choose your level of engagement, download the resources and tell us what you’re planning and how it goes.